 For each classification of azotemia, there are unique etiologies.

-• Prerenal azotemia manifests from some insult/injury source before the kidney.
+- Prerenal azotemia results from an insult/injury to the kidney.
 Most commonly, we see this in the form of hypoperfusion, or decreased blood flow, to the kidneys from various etiologies of volume depletion, such as the physiologic state shock, dehydration, hemorrhage, over-diuresis, burns, and even intravascular depletion from low-oncotic pressure states, such as congestive heart failure and liver failure.[1]

-• Intrinsic azotemia results from damage to the structure of the kidney; the structures affected include glomeruli, renal tubules and interstitium, and renal vasculature.
+- Intrinsic azotemia results from damage to the kidney's structure; the affected structures include the glomeruli, renal tubules, interstitium, and renal vasculature.
 This can result from inflammatory conditions, such as vasculitis, toxins, drugs, infections, and damage from hypoperfusion.[2]

-• Post-renal azotemia comes from issues in the ureters and bladder.
-Usually, a patient has some diagnosis of obstruction, seen if a patient with risk factors such as recurrent urinary tract infections, nephrolithiasis, hydronephrosis, benign prostatic hyperplasia.
+- Post-renal azotemia comes from issues in the ureters and bladder.
+Usually, a patient has some diagnosis of obstruction, seen in patients with risk factors such as recurrent urinary tract infections, nephrolithiasis, hydronephrosis, and benign prostatic hyperplasia.

 Epidemiology

 Interestingly, many aspects of the natural history of azotemia remain unclear to this day.
-With that said, azotemia is quite common, responsible for 8% to 16% of hospital admissions and more so associated with a significantly higher risk of mortality.[3]
+With that said, azotemia is quite common, responsible for 8% to 16% of hospital admissions, and is more strongly associated with a significantly higher risk of mortality.[3]
 There is a need for studies to help understand new knowledge about the incidence of AKI and its epidemiology.
 Without this, we cannot improve our understanding and stratification of this disease process.
-The International Society of Nephrology initiative[4] has an ambitious aim to prevent all avoidable death from AKI worldwide by 2025.
-There was a global study over 10 weeks in 2014 to collect some data regarding the burden of KDIGO-based AKI across 289 centers and 72 countries.
+The International Society of Nephrology initiative has an ambitious aim to prevent all avoidable deaths from AKI worldwide by 2025.[4]
+A global study conducted over 10 weeks in 2014 collected data on the burden of KDIGO-based AKI across 289 centers and 72 countries.
 Seven-day mortality was 10 to 12% in both high- and low-income countries.
 Key etiologic risk factors varied between countries but included dehydration, shock, infection, sepsis, cardiac disease, and nephrotoxic medications.
 The study showcased the potential for global data collection to inform international strategy.

 Pathophysiology

 The kidney receives about 25% of the body's cardiac output.
-Therefore are quite sensitive to any decrease in perfusion and oxygenation.
-In the setting of severe/prolonged decreased blood flow or hypoxia to these organs, it impairs cellular integrity and metabolism and ultimately vascular, glomerular, and tubular dysfunction.
+Therefore, they are quite sensitive to any decrease in perfusion and oxygenation.
+In the setting of severe/prolonged decreased blood flow or hypoxia to these organs, it impairs cellular integrity and metabolism, and ultimately leads to vascular, glomerular, and tubular dysfunction.
 The damage is reflected by the glomerular filtration rate (GFR), which falls in the setting of injury.
 However, the GFR is not always correlated to the underlying condition, demonstrating the complexity of vascular and tubular processes in renal dysfunction.

-Some of the most common findings in AKI include ischemia, apoptosis, tubular necrosis, the detachment of renal epithelial cells from the basement membranes, effacement of the brush border in proximal tubules, tubular casts from sloughing of cells, interstitial edema, and even peritubular capillary congestion.[5]
+Some of the most common findings in AKI include ischemia, apoptosis, tubular necrosis, detachment of renal epithelial cells from the basement membranes, effacement of the brush border in proximal tubules, tubular casts resulting from cell sloughing, interstitial edema, and peritubular capillary congestion.[5]

 History and Physical

-When evaluating a patient for azotemia/AKI, there are many questions and physical findings that can help guide the appropriate diagnosis and treatment.
+When evaluating a patient for azotemia/AKI, several key questions and physical findings can help guide the appropriate diagnosis and treatment.

-Post-renal findings: Flank pain, concerning for pyelonephritis; colicky pain concern for nephrolithiasis; boggy prostate, urinary hesitancy, anuria, concerning for benign prostatic hyperplasia (BPH); smoking history, concerning for bladder cancer; spinal cord trauma, concerning for neurogenic bladder.
+Post-renal findings: Flank pain, concerning for pyelonephritis; colicky pain, concerning for nephrolithiasis; boggy prostate, urinary hesitancy, anuria, concerning for benign prostatic hyperplasia (BPH); smoking history, concerning for bladder cancer; spinal cord trauma, concerning for neurogenic bladder.

 Evaluation

-Laboratory evaluation for azotemia includes a basic metabolic panel (BMP), BUN/Cr, urinary sodium (Na), protein, Cr, urea, urine osmolality (Ur Osmo), urinalysis (UA).
-Radiographic evaluation can be with a renal US (ultrasound), CT of the abdomen and pelvis with or without contrast, or renal Doppler examination.
+Laboratory evaluation for azotemia includes a basic metabolic panel (BMP), BUN/Cr, urinary sodium (Na), protein, Cr, urea, urine osmolality (Ur Osmo), and urinalysis (UA).
+Radiographic evaluation can be performed with a renal ultrasound (US), CT of the abdomen and pelvis with or without contrast, or a renal Doppler examination.

 Diagnosis of Azotemia can be made by a BUN greater than 21 mg/dL